Geometric presentations of Lie groups and their Dehn functions: Dehn function: preliminaries and first reductions

 If $H$ is a group and $R\subset H$, we define the {\bf area} of an element $w\in H$ as the (possibly infinite) word length of $w$ with respect to the union $\bigcup_{h\in H}hRh^{-1}$; we denote it by $\are_R(w)$.
 It takes finite values on the normal subgroup generated by $R$.

-Now let $S$ be an abstract set and $F_S$ the free group over $S$, and $\pi:F_S\to G$ a surjective homomorphism, whose kernel $K$ is generated by some subset $R$ as a normal subgroup.
-(The elements of $K$ are called {\bf null-homotopic} words.)
-We define the Dehn function
+Now let $S$ be an abstract set and $F_S$ the free group over $S$, and $\pi:F_S\to G$ a surjective homomorphism.
+Its kernel is denoted by $K$; elements in $K$ are called {\bf relations}.
+If a subset $R$ of $K$ is given, the elements in the normal subgroup generated by $R$ are called {\bf null-homotopic}.
+Thus any null-homotopic word is a relation, and conversely, if $R$ generates $K$ as a normal subgroup (then $R$ is called a {\bf system of relators}), then relations are null-homotopic.
+By a common abuse of terminology, elements in a system of relators are called relators.